-Can you Know Which Religion is True?
+Can You Know Which Religion is True?

 By Ryan Itzel

-Can you Know Which Religion is True?
+Can You Know Which Religion is True?

 At the core of all religion is a simple question that must be answered, “How does one get right with God?”
 Pretty much every religion can be simplified down to these terms, they all believe in some form of deity, they all believe in man, they all (for the most part) recognize there is an issue between this deity and man, and they all claim to have the answer to resolve it.
 What is amazing about the Bible and Christianity, is that it is the only message that actually can solve the problem.
 Briefly, we will look at three realities of the gospel that differentiate Christianity from the rest of world religions, three realities that are essential if man is to be reconciled to God!